Pinaki82/crust/README.md

 let mut user_submitted_radius = String::new();
 ```

-Let's look at the next line:
+Now we will decipher the next line:

 ```rust
 let mut radius: f32 = 0.0;